akiym/pedal/README.md

 PEDA - Python Exploit Development Assistance for GDB

+***NOTE***: This version has been extended by Zach Riggle to add some features and give dual-compatibility with Python2 and Python2.

 ## Key Features:
 * Enhance the display of gdb: colorize and display disassembly codes, registers, memory information during debugging.
 * Add commands to support debugging and exploit development (for a full list of commands use `peda help`):